Broker & Managing Partner

 As his role at the Brokerage grew, Philip moved away from direct client sales.
 The team members of his real estate team remained together and re-branded as the Beacon Real Estate Team, where they now work as individual contributors, managing their own books of business while having the benefit of shared resources and team support.

-Philip is a proud shareholder and member of iPro Realty’s leadership team, overseeing their two Toronto branches and over 160 of its 1800+ GTA Realtors, where he has the chance to combine several of his business passions.
+Philip is a proud shareholder and member of iPro Realty’s leadership team, overseeing their two Toronto branches and over 230 of its 2000+ GTA commercial and residential Realtors, where he has the chance to combine several of his business passions.
 He enjoys using his HR and corporate background to continue helping iPro achieve its growth goals and support the Realtors who work with him and has become an advocate for the real estate industry, supporting changes to legislation and rules that bring increased value to clients while enhancing the profession’s credibility.

 As an active property investor Philip understands what goes into the personal and important decision of buying and selling a home.
 By personally investing in real estate, keeping on top of market and trend changes, and by providing leadership to the Realtors he oversees, Philip has succeeded in combining all of his life-long passions and looks forward to growing them even further into the future.